guidoschmidt17/zio-pgcopy/README.md

 ```scala
 given MakeError[String] = _.toString
 ```
-Then you need a case class for type `A` which matches the table (relation) in your PoostgreSQL database.
+Then you need a case class for type `A` which matches the table in your PootgreSQL database.
 If the case class follows some rules of convention then the `Encoder` and `Decoder` as well as the `insert` and `select` `sql` will be generated automatically.
 These conventional rules are as follows:
 - The case class name in lowercase must match the PostgreSQL relation name.
-If not you need to provide the relation name with exact case.
+If not, you need to provide the relation name with exact case.
 - The case class variable names must match the field names of the relation in PostgreSQL in exact case and the order of variables and fields must match.
 - The case class variables must map to their corresponding PostgreSQL data type (eg. `String` -> `text`, `Long` -> `int8`, `BigDecimal` -> `numeric`).
-You'll find all mappings below.
+You'll find all supported mappings below.
 - Fields that get filled by PostgreSQL on insert (eg. BigSerial or a 'now' timestamptz) must be omitted.
 - Null values/fields are not supported.

+&nbsp;
 ### `Simple` example
-The `Simple` example uses a relation (table) with only one `int4` column.
+The `Simple` example uses a table with only one `int4` column.
 The required Codecs (Encoder/Decoder) are generated automatically using Scala 3 tuple operations.
 So are the corresponding insert and select sql expressions.
 ```sql
 create unlogged table simple (
   i int4 not null